mayank099/image-model-finetuning/README.md

 1. **Image Processing**: Raw images are resized, padded, and prepared for training.

-2. **Description Generation**: OpenAI's vision models analyze each image and create detailed descriptions.
+2. **Description Generation**: OpenAI's GPT 4o model models analyze each image and create detailed descriptions.

 3. **Model Training**: Processed images and their descriptions are used to fine-tune an image generation model on Replicate.